Web Light: Faster and lighter mobile pages from search

 - We're interested in supporting your network.
 Please check our page for ad networks.

-What happens if I opt out of transcoding?
+What happens if I opt out of Web Light?

-- If you opt out, Google will not transcode your page for users on slow network connections.
-Please note that traffic to your site from search users on slow network connections may decrease, as they would need to spend more time loading your pages.
+- If you opt out, Google will not transcode your page for users on slow devices.
+Please note that traffic to your site from search users on slow devices may decrease, as they would need to spend more time loading your pages.